chadkluck/serverless-deploy-pipeline-atlantis/deploy-pipeline/README-3-CloudFormation-Deploy-Stack.md

 1. Upload `pipeline-toolchain.yml` from your local machine
 2. Point to the 63klabs S3 Bucket (or your own bucket)
 3. Edit Template "In Place" in the Template Designer
-4. Create or Update the stack using AWC CLI (Command Line Interface)
+4. Create or Update the stack using AWS CLI (Command Line Interface)

 Note!
 If you have made your own modifications by adding additional permissions or resources, replacing the entire template will remove your changes.
 In that case, it is recommended you either manually update the pieces of code that need updating following the instructions in each update, or make note of your changes and re-implement them.